tufts-nolop/nolop-software-infrastructure/3d-print-server-setup.md

 Check locally what certificate the server is sending out, avoiding any browser caches or whatever

     curl -kv --resolve p1.nolop.org:443:127.0.0.1 https://p1.nolop.org

-## Maintenance ##

-Renew SSL certificate using `sudo certbot renew`
-On Octoprint 0.18.0 and newer, `certbot` is installed as part of Octoprint, so use `sudo /home/pi/oprint/bin/certbot renew`

-(Auto-renewing isn't working, but it's not clear why, and maybe not worth the effort to fix.)

-(The newer certbot also complains about the Gandi DNS plugin being depreceated.
-Hmmm.)